-A must see on wildlife safaris in Africa, African Elephant is on of the Big Five Animals.
-The Big Five animals were the most deadly animals to hunt on foot in Africa and they included; Lion, Leopard, Rhino, Buffalo and the African Elephant.
+A must-see on wildlife safaris in Africa, the African Elephant is one of the Big Five Animals.
+The Big Five animals were the most deadly animals to hunt on foot in Africa and they included the lion, Leopard, Rhino, Buffalo, and the African Elephant.
 Uganda is one of the 36 African Countries where you can spot these massive mammals during game-viewing safaris.

 African Elephants have large ears that allow them to radiate excess heat, the upper incisor teeth develop into tusks in African elephants and grow throughout their lifetime.
 There are two species of African elephants—the savanna (or bush) elephant and the forest elephant.
 Savanna elephants are larger than forest elephants, and their tusks curve outwards.
 In addition to being smaller, forest elephants are darker and their tusks are straighter and point downward.

-A fully grown male African elephant has an average weight of 6300 kilos, however the smallest adult male rarely dips 4000 kilos that twice more than the average family SUV.
-The female elephants however on normal conditions weigh just over a half of the weight of the male.
+A fully grown male African elephant has an average weight of 6300 kilos, however, the smallest adult male rarely dips 4000 kilos twice more than the average family SUV.
+The female elephants however on normal conditions weigh just over half of the weight of the male.

 The height however varies slightly more than the weights with the tallest male being 4 meters tall and the tallest female 3.4 meters.
-The other obvious difference apart from the overall size among the female and the male is that the female have got the angular forehead while the male’s forehead is more rounded.
+The other obvious difference apart from the overall size between the female and the male is that the female has got an angular forehead while the male’s forehead is more rounded.
 An elephant is remarkably known for having the largest brain of all other live mammals which can weigh up to 6killos.

-In Uganda, African elephants can be spotted in Murchison Falls National Park, Queen Elizabeth National Park, however for greater sightings, a boat safari to the Nile in Murchison and Kazinga channel in Queen Elizabeth National Park offers great chances to sightings.
+In Uganda, African elephants can be spotted in Murchison Falls National Park, and Queen Elizabeth National Park, however, for greater sightings, a boat safari to the Nile in Murchison and Kazinga channel in Queen Elizabeth National Park offers great chances for sightings.